faraadi/nord-ui/site/src/assets/documents/getting-started/usage.md

 ## Dark Theme

-Nord UI comes with a fancy Dark Theme. if you are going to use that in your project, make sure you have read [Dark Theme Guide](/docs?page=dark-theme).
+Nord UI comes with a fancy Dark Theme. if you are going to use that in your project, make sure you have read [Dark Theme Guide](/docs/guides/dark-theme).

+## Right To Left Languages

+We Have full support fot Right To Left Languages. checkout [Right To Left Guide](/docs/guides/rtl) for more details.